How to Manage Senior Living Occupancy Challenges in Q4

 Historically, the fourth quarter has been the most challenging time of year for growing senior living occupancy.
 Not only are move-ins down, but overall leads are often down as well.

-All that said, there are strategic approaches that your marketing and sales teams can implement now to squeeze out some sales and make sure everyone is ready to hit the ground running on January 1.
+All that said, there are strategic approaches to senior living occupancy management that you can implement now to squeeze out some sales and make sure everyone is ready to hit the ground running on January 1.

 5 tips to increase your Q4 occupancy